Hello, Folio! An introduction to large-scale books

-Circulating books on display in the museum cases may be put on hold at any time during the week, and are available for checkout on Friday.
+Circulating books on display in the museum cases are available for checkout.
 Please see a staff member at the circulation desk to request a book from the cases.
 Titles, when available, may be checked out at any time from the MRC.